 If you receive a CAO offer from both lists in the same round, you must choose between them; you can only accept one offer from either the Level 8 or the Level 7/6 list.
 So, you have to choose between the two offers.
 If you find yourself with such an option, it might be worth considering the Level 7/6 course on offer to you, rather than accept a Level 8 course lower down on your list of preferences, which may not be a course you have a genuine interest in studying.
 And remember, whichever course you accept will have no effect on your entitlement to an offer of a course higher up either of your two lists - if it becomes available to you in a later round.

 Deferring a Place

-If you decide to defer a CAO offer of a place, you must write or e-mail immediately to the Admissions Office of the appropriate Higher Education Institution (HEI).
-You must give your name as it appears on their CAO application, quote your CAO application number and the course code of the offer they wish to defer, and set out the reason(s) for the request.
-You must mark “DEFERRED ENTRY” clearly on the envelope or in the subject line of their e-mail.
+If you decide to defer a CAO offer of a place, you must write or email immediately to the Admissions Office of the appropriate Higher Education Institution (HEI).
+You must give your name as it appears on the CAO application.
+Quote your CAO application number and the course code of the offer you wish to defer, and set out the reason(s) for the request.
+You must mark “DEFERRED ENTRY” clearly on the envelope, or in the subject line of the email.

 Later CAO Offer Rounds